Cam Smith (baseball): Houston Astros

 On December 13, 2024, the Cubs traded Smith, Isaac Paredes, and Hayden Wesneski to the Houston Astros in exchange for Kyle Tucker.

 On March 27, 2025, the Astros selected Smith's contract after he made the team's Opening Day roster.
 Having previously displayed uniform number 24—already retired in tribute of Jimmy Wynn—Smith chose number 11 in honor of former Florida State head coach Mike Martin.
 He made his major league debut as the starting right fielder on Opening Day at Daikin Park versus the New York Mets.
 In his first at bat, he got his first major league hit, a single to opposite field off the first pitch from starter Clay Holmes.
 On April 11, Smith produced his first major league home run and stolen base, at home versus the Los Angeles Angels.
 On June 14, Smith's ground ball single up the middle with two outs in the bottom of the ninth delivered his first career walk-off hit for a 3–2 win over the Minnesota Twins.
+Following the season, Smith was named a Gold Glove finalist and placed 10th in American League (AL) Rookie of the Year balloting.

+On June 23, 2026, Smith was the second of three Astros hitters who connected for consecutive home runs for the eighth time in club history.
+The first was hit by Yainer Díaz, and Taylor Trammell followed Smith, all against Shane Bieber during the fourth inning at the Rogers Centre.
+(Note: The most recent instance of the Astros hitting three successive home runs was on July 19, 2019, by Jose Altuve, Alex Bregman, and Yordan Alvarez, versus the Texas Rangers.)
+Smith was named the Astros' nominee for the Heart & Hustle Award.